rangerscience/data_spec/README.md

 """
 Then the data at "0" should be 2
 Then the data at "1" should be 100
-Then the data at "2" should be `String.class`
+Then the data at "2" should be `"chunky".class`
 ```
 (Among other things, this lets you work around Ruby YAML's lack of support for scientific notation)